MatiwosKebede/Python-Crash-Course/README.md

-# Python-Crash-Course with Code-Phantom
+# Python Crash Course with Code Phantom

 ## Welcome to my Journey of python with Code Phantom.

 ### In this course we wake through.

-### :white_check_mark: starting from how to setup and install Python programming language in Windows OS, Mac OS, Linux OS PCs and Android phone.
+### :white_check_mark: starting from how to setting up and install Python programming language and text editor in Windows OS, Mac OS, Linux OS PCs and Android phone.

 ### :white_check_mark: clean and clear code example for each chapter.